Paddle Billing

 • Customers can't input business or tax information.

 There's no option to input tax or VAT information on the inline checkout form.
 You can pass this information to Paddle.js when opening the checkout using the customer.business parameter.
-If you pass showAddTaxId: true, it's ignored and checkout is loaded.
+If you pass settings.showAddTaxId: true, it's ignored and checkout is loaded.

 • Customers can't add a discount code.

 There's no option to add a discount code on the inline checkout form.
 You can pass this information to Paddle.js when opening the checkout using the discountId or discountCode parameter.
-If you pass showAddDiscounts: true, it's ignored and checkout is loaded.
+If you pass settings.showAddDiscounts: true, it's ignored and checkout is loaded.

 • It's not yet available if you're using a partner for funnels or paywalls.